Mitch Laddie: Let You Go (2015–2017)

-Another World (2018-2019)
+Another World (2018–2019)

-2018 saw Mitch Laddie's fourth studio album Another World released on Independent record label "MLBP" with Mitch Laddie Band.
-Again recorded at the band's personal studios: Steel Town Music, County Durham.
-Another World saw the band heading back towards their Blues roots yet providing a kaleidoscopic palette for the genre throughout the record.
-Of the album, "Blues Rock Review" said "'Another World' is a strong compendium of material that deserves attention...Eclectic, that’s the word.
+2018 saw Mitch Laddie's fourth studio album Another World released on MLBP with the Mitch Laddie Band, and again recorded at the band's personal studios.
+Another World saw the band heading back towards their blues roots yet providing a kaleidoscopic palette for the genre throughout the record.
+Of the album, Blues Rock Review said "'Another World' is a strong compendium of material that deserves attention...
+Eclectic, that's the word.
 Mitch Laddie and his band from the North East of England are not one-trick ponies.
 Laddie clearly knows his Hendrix, but isn't in thrall to him.
 Vocally he's at ease with soulful and funky, but can give it a bit oomph, too.
 He can throw in some jazzy tweaks that suggest Steely Dan, but balance that with blues rock grit.
 And he can get rootsy, but can do it with a dash of imagination."
-This album also saw the addition of guest member in saxophonist Johnny 'Bluehat' Davis, known for his work with Sam Fender.
+This album also saw the addition of a guest member in saxophonist Johnny 'Bluehat' Davis, known for his work with Sam Fender.

-Wave of Illusion (2019-present)
+Wave of Illusion (2019–present)

-In late 2019, Mitch took some time away from Mitch Laddie Band, forming new Independent record label "Test Dream Productions" and began work on a solo project that would see him recording all instruments and undertaking all production responsibilities.
-After releasing singles "Musk" & "Dirty Kink," Laddie announced that a new solo album would be released on his 30th birthday, 24 September 2020.
-The album was completed at Mitch's home studio during the outbreak of the COVID-19 pandemic in the United Kingdom.
-"Wave of Illusion" saw a break away from the Blues genre, with heavy influences from Prince, Michael Jackson & Kate Bush.
+In late 2019, Laddie took some time away from Mitch Laddie Band, forming a new independent record label, Test Dream Productions, and began work on a solo project that would see him recording all instruments and undertaking all production responsibilities.
+After releasing singles "Musk" and "Dirty Kink", Laddie announced that a new solo album would be released on his 30th birthday, the 24 September 2020.
+The album was completed at Laddie's home studio during the COVID-19 pandemic in the United Kingdom.
+Wave of Illusion saw a break away from the blues, with influences from Prince, Michael Jackson and Kate Bush.